 Concussions in Youth Athletes - Kentucky

-On April 30, 2012 Governor Steve Beshear signed HB 281 into law.
-The law can be found at Title XIII of the Kentucky education law in the Kentucky Revised Statutes (K.R.S.) section 160.445 dealing with school district officers and employees.
-In 2013, HB 109 was introduced and eventually signed by the governor.
-Although it applies to this section, the amendments were not substantive changes.
+Kentucky law can be found at Title XIII of the Kentucky education law in the Kentucky Revised Statutes (K.R.S.) section 160.445 dealing with school district officers and employees.

 The text of Section160.445 can be viewed on line at: